 Once you have configured the engine, hit the "Compute" button.
 The engine will take your configuration, run the computations and present the results below.
 The graphs and tables will represent your configuration.
 When you are happy with the result use the browsers built-in print to pdf or screen shot into your reports.
 Thats it!

-the engine calculation is trustworthy.
+The user interface contains a series of lists for all engine inputs.
+This is done for a very specific reason.
+For the sensors, we will validate the sensor against manufacturer specification before it becomes supported.
+We do this to ensure the the engine calculation is trustworthy.
 For the environmental offets, speeds, etc we control the inputs to ensure the user does not make a typo error.
 The back end engine (python) uses unit tests and regression to ensure all combinations work with all combinations.
 Thats a lot of tests and ensures the engine works..

 GGTPUis a native python tool developed by Reach Subsea to compute the Total Horizontal Uncertainty (THU) and Total Vertical Uncertainty (TVU) of a multibeam survey of the seabed.
 Together, THU and TVU produce a model of Total Propoageted Uncertainty (TPU).